betheanalyst/daily-commit-project/quotes/day13.md

 “It does not matter how slowly you go, as long as you do not stop.”
 “Nothing is impossible.
 The word itself says ‘I’m possible!"
+“If you don’t have any shadows, you’re not in the light.”